DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 Delete the lorem ipsum inside the `<div class="card">` element.
 We'll replace this with our code.
 We want to create two potential UIs for this area: one for if the user is authenticated and one for if they aren't.
 We'll start with the unauthenticated view, which is the register / login form.

-We'll first add a container for our unauthenticated UI and then add input elements using [`iron-input`](https://elements.polymer-project.org/elements/iron-input) and [`paper-input-container`](https://elements.polymer-project.org/elements/paper-input?active=paper-input-container), which comes bundled with `paper-input`.
+We'll create a container for our unauthenticated UI and add input elements using [`iron-input`](https://elements.polymer-project.org/elements/iron-input) and [`paper-input-container`](https://elements.polymer-project.org/elements/paper-input?active=paper-input-container), which comes bundled with `paper-input`.
 The reason we aren't using `paper-input` by itself is because `iron-input` allows us to two-way bind input values.
 It also provides validation options.
 We won't do validation right now, but using this element provides more room for extensibility.
 Using `paper-input-container` applies Material Design styles to labels and inputs.
 This way we can utilize both the iron element utilities _and_ the paper element styles.

 Our initial code should look like this: